cyanghan007/Tic-Tac-Toe-Game/README.md

  - Change current working derectory to the location of choice
  - Type "git clone" and paste copied URL
  - Press enter and your local clone should be created
- - Make and fun changes you see fit